 Smart move 7.
 Shop around for the best deal.

 You don't have to run all over town to compare fees and minimum balance requirements.

-Our database of checking accounts has that information for banks in your area and Internet banks.
+Our extensive database of checking account terms has that information for scores of banks in your area and Internet banks.

 Then call a local credit union.
 These member-owned cooperatives usually have great checking accounts and are particularly helpful to low-and-middle-income families or 20-somethings just starting out in life.